Herbert Eustis Winlock: Personal life

 In 1912 Winlock married the artist Helen Chandler.
 They had two daughters: Frances, who died of tuberculosis in 1935 aged 21, and Barbara.
 During the 1920s excavating seasons, his family accompanied Winlock to Egypt, staying with him at the American House.

-During the 1940s, Winlock suffered several years of declining health, dying in Venice, Florida on January 27, 1950, a few days short of his sixty-sixth birthday.
+During the 1940s, Winlock suffered several years of declining health, dying in Venice, Florida, on January 27, 1950, a few days short of his sixty-sixth birthday.

 Legacy

 Central to the great era of American museum-sponsored Egyptian excavations, Winlock's work contributed greatly to Egyptology's development, in particular, his reconstruction of the royal lineage of the Egyptian Middle Kingdom.
-Much of the Met's collection of Egyptian artefacts comes from his archaeological expeditions, particularly at Luxor, where he worked for several years on the excavations at the funerary temple of Hatshepshut.
+Much of the Met's collection of Egyptian artifacts comes from his archaeological expeditions, particularly at Luxor, where he worked for several years on the excavations at the funerary temple of Hatshepshut.